For the time being

 Not even the intelligent or devout were spared.
 Jan Hus traveled under imperial safe conduct only to feel the pyre’s breath; Savonarola’s ashes fed the Arno; Bruno’s tongue, gagged with iron, could not cry that the universe might be larger than Aristotle allowed.
 Galileo aged under house arrest, obliged to kneel where others burned and whisper that the earth stands still while it hurtles through darkness unhindered by anathema.

-These days, in debate halls and online, Roman apologists mock the idea of a Body of Christ not coextensive with a powerful institution.
-But if the Roman Catholic Church as an institution has always been the Body of Christ, then Christ’s Body designs its own torture.
+Moreover, if the Roman Catholic Church as an institution has always been the Body of Christ, then Christ’s Body designs its own torture.
 Christ’s Body drowns itself.
 Mothers clutch their children as icy currents close over their faces, and the Spirit within Him thrashes for breath even as His own Church presses down until the bubbles stop rising.

 Is this the Body you love?
 These were not parentheses in Church history; this was the Roman heartbeat through half the Christian era.
 The last Spanish execution—schoolteacher Cayetano Ripoll in Valencia, 1826—was carried out by civil authority at the request of the Junta de Fe, decades after the Inquisition’s formal abolition.
 Yet its logic lingered.
 The institution that now waves away these centuries as “excesses” is the same that claims immunity from error in defining faith and morals.
 The smell of scorched hair still clings to its garments, and the rationalizations for torture still polish new doctrines to mirror finish.